jjihwan/SV3D-fine-tune/README.md

 ```

 ## Notes
-The encoder weights of the vae are **not** provided in sv3d_p.safetensors.
+- The encoder weights of the vae are **not** provided in sv3d_p.safetensors.
-To obtain the video latents, you should run the encoder separately and use them in the training pipeline.
-This is due to save the time and the GPU VRAM for training.
+  - To obtain the video latents, you should run the encoder separately and use them in the training pipeline, which is due to saving the time and the GPU VRAM for training.
-Note that you should use the output of the encoder of the vae, not the sample from the distribution defined by the mean and variance of the encoder.
-In our case, we used AutoencoderKLTemporalDecoder from diffusers.
+  - Note that you should use the output of the encoder of the vae, not the sample from the distribution defined by the mean and variance of the encoder.
+In our case, we used AutoencoderKLTemporalDecoder which is the same vae used in the [SVD pipeline](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1).

 ## Acknowledgement 🤗
 The source code is based on [SV3D](https://github.com/Stability-AI/generative-models).